HFAnalyticsLab/MLTCs_and_mortality_in_ethnic_groups/README.md

 ### Requirements

-Software or packages that needs to be installed and and how to install them.

-For example:
 These scripts were written in R version (to be added) and RStudio Version 1.1.383.

 The following R packages (available on CRAN) are needed:
 * [**tidyverse**](https://www.tidyverse.org/)

+In addition these scripts make use of our in house package [**aurumpipeline**](https://github.com/HFAnalyticsLab/aurumpipeline) available here on GitHub.

 ### Getting started

 Describe the way in which the code can be used.

-## Useful references

 ## Authors